SamSitarek/advisory_tool/README.md

 ## Motivation
-##### Here you will go into more detail about why you have chosen this project.

     I’m always looking to learn and grow.
 I've found searching for my next path to continue education to be a bit of a maze.
 There are so many options of where and how to learn that I would like to provide a centralized tool that can truly light the path for learning.

 ## Data Question
-##### Present your question.
-Feel free to include any research/articles that are relevant or show where others have attempted to answer this question.

     What class choices can be made towards my education goals?
 Advisors face this difficult question every day, without a strong tool to help them visualize the path for the student.

 ## Minimum Viable Product (MVP)

-##### Define your MVP.
-This should be a description of what your final capstone will look like, including visualizations, how the analysis will be presented, who the intended audience is, etc.

     This will be an interactive dashboard to allow someone to explore the following: